beyonk-group/svelte-mapbox/README.md

 ## Custom CSS

-You can provide a custom CSS url (based on the one provided by mapbox) by passing the `cssUrl` property to either the `Map` or `Geocoder` components.
+You can add additional css to override mapbox provided CSS by passing the `customStylesheetUrl` property to either the `Map` or `Geocoder` components.

 ## Demo